zerovisual/coursera-getdata-033-course-project/Readme.md

 melt - takes data in wide format and stacks a set of columns into a single column of data.

 dcast - casts molten data frame into an array or data frame

+grepl - for pattern matching of mean and std (standard deviation)